» Site Map

 Ada Yorke (nee Hind) was awarded it following her service in the Sudan and then a Bar was added after her service in the First World War.
 Read more about this remarkable woman and her devotion to military nursing in the foot of the Queen Alexandra's Military Nursing Service for India page where there is also a photo of Ada Yorke.

 Royal Red Cross India Medal

 The Royal Red Cross India Medal was awarded to several nurses during World War Two to members of the Indian Military Nursing Service who served in locations such as the Indian Military Hospitals (IMH).
 One such example was Principle Matron Lt Col Edna Burrows.
-Read more about this remarkable lady on the Queen Alexandra's Imperial Military Nursing Service for India page.
+Read more about this remarkable lady on the Queen Alexandra's Military Nursing Service for India page.

 Her nephew, William, recalls her tales aboard the hospital ships and one in particular stands out:

 I have a vague recollection of being told that she caused a bit of a stir having to wash her smalls on board!
 Presumably privacy was a problem.
 She died when I was in my mid teens and as I am nearly 64 I am trying to recall over 50 years.